Mr-Coxall/Computer-Based-Problem-Solving/docs/structured-problem-solving/break-statement.rst

 The break statement terminates the loop containing it.
 Control of the program flows to the statement immediately after the body of the loop.
 If the break statement is inside a nested loop (loop inside another loop), the break will terminate the innermost loop only.
 Note you will most likely need to place an if statement inside the loop to use the break statement, because if you just have a break statement all by itself inside a loop, it will always hit it the first time through and that is not really useful!

-The break statement (in most computer programming languages) takes the generic form of:
+The break statement (in most computer programming languages), takes the generic form of:

 | **WHILE** bolean expression
 |     statement_1